IndiaFilingsIndiaFilings

 Procedure for Company Compliance in Punjab

-• Hold Annual General Meetings (AGM).
+• Hold the Annual General Meeting (AGM).

 Penalties for Non-Compliance in Punjab